 (D) Requirements for social work professional training supervision to qualify for licensure as an independent social worker:

 (1) One hour of individual and/or group supervision for each twenty hours of work by the supervisee with no less than one hundred fifty hours total.

-(2) Employment experience obtained after October 10, 1986, that is required for licensure as an independent social worker, shall be supervised by a independent social worker.
-Employment experience obtained after September 1, 2008, that is required for licensure as an independent social worker, shallbe supervised by an independent social worker with supervision designation.
+(2) Employment experience obtained, that is required for licensure as an independent social worker, shall be supervised by an independent social worker.
+Employment experience obtained after September 1, 2008, that is required for licensure as an independent social worker, shall be supervised by an independent social worker with supervision designation.

 (3) Records of training supervision shall be maintained by the supervisee and made available to the board upon request.
 The supervision records shall contain information concerning the dates of supervision, content and goals of supervision.
 The supervisor shall sign the supervision records at least quarterly to document their review.

 (4) There shall be no direct family relationship between the supervisor and the supervisee if the experience is to be counted toward the fulfillment of the licensure requirement.

 (5) Certification that the requirements of this rule have been met shall be submitted by the applicant on a form designated by the board at time of licensure application.

 (6) If the training supervision is occurring in Ohio, the supervisee and the supervisor shall be licensed in Ohio.

 (7) Requests for exceptions to this rule, due to hardship, shall be made in writing to the committee.

 (E) Requirements for social work professional training in supervision to qualify for a training supervision designation: